rajatguptakgp/image_enhancement_techniques/README.md

 | Dehazing | CycleGAN | 1000 | 13.44 | 0.54 |
 | Dehazing | Pix2Pix | 1000 | 15.96 | 0.60 |

-From the results, we can conclude that our basic PyTorch implementation has been able to perform quite well compared to state-of-the-art approaches - CycleGAN and Pix2Pix.
+From the results, we can conclude that our basic PyTorch implementation has been able to perform quite well compared to state-of-the-art approaches for Image Translation tasks - CycleGAN and Pix2Pix.

 ## Dependencies
  - PyTorch